deepakvbansode/deepakvbansode.github.io/content/english/blog/02-why-k8s-need-pod-replica-deployment.md

 - A web server may take time to connect to a database
 - A Java application may still be warming up

 Kubernetes solves this using **Probes**.
-Kubelet perform few checks either by calling HTTP endpoint or GRPC method or running command inside container.
+Kubelet performs a few checks either by calling an HTTP endpoint or a gRPC method or running a command inside the container.
 These checks are called Probes.

 ### Liveness Probe

 - Checks if the application is still alive
-- If it fails, Kubelet kills container.
-It decides whether to restart based on restartPolicy.
+- If it fails, Kubelet kills the container.
+It decides whether to restart based on the restartPolicy.

 ### Readiness Probe